The Mental Side of Tapering Any Sleep Aid

 Tips for tapering sleep medication

-CBTI (cognitive behavioral therapy for insomnia) – combined with mandatory medical supervision for a safe and appropriate medication tapering regimen – can help people get good sleep, medication-free.1
+CBTI (cognitive behavioral therapy for insomnia) – combined with mandatory medical supervision for a safe and appropriate medication tapering regimen – may help some people get good sleep, medication-free.

 However, this always has to be done in conjunction with the prescriber.
 A non-prescribing therapist can't, doesn't and won't (and definitely shouldn't - run a mile if they do!) offer medication tapering advice.
 However, we can provide support to get through the process while learning new sleeping skills.